Q & A

 The regulatory risk assessment process is now more rigorous than ever.
 There is no evidence of harm to populations of birds and small mammals from the approved uses of metaldehyde.
 Nevertheless, according to the current precautionary approach, the possibility of effects could not be completely excluded.
 Therefore, strengthened regulations now require a higher level of protection and as a result of this, enhanced stewardship has been introduced by the Metaldehyde Stewardship Group (MSG) in conjunction with the Chemical Regulations Division (CRD).

-The product labels remain unchanged for the 2017.
+The product labels remain unchanged.
 However, enhanced guidelines have been issued and should apply to all metaldehyde applications.

 - Use minimum active per ha to avoid drainage and run-off losses